schnatterer/dotfile-loader/README.md

 BTW - once installed you can call `bootstrap` again any time.
 It should be idempotent, just running all `install.sh`s from your dotfiles repo again.

-## Structure / conventions for dotfile repos
+## Structure for dotfile repos

-For you're own dotfiles repo, adhere to the following principals
+For you're own dotfiles repo, adhere to the following structure or conventions

 ### topical